 When I see these magnificent horses on the beach galloping at the edge of the surf, I start to ponder about where the stables are, only to quickly remind myself of my very limited and unsuccessful experience on horseback!
 But I have no doubt that it is a very special thing to do.
 I will find out where it is possible locally to organise horse-riding on Maremma's beaches and update this page.

 If you choose to have your holiday base within the Bandite di Scarlino, or near Castiglione della Pescaia and Punta Ala, there are some wonderful places to visit all within a short drive.
-Not to mention many more beautiful Italian beaches.
+Not to mention many more beautiful Maremma beaches.

-The pictures in the slideshow were taken in April after a few days of stormy weather.
+The pictures in the slide show were taken in April after a few days of stormy weather.
 The tractor marks on the sands are from those that have been employed by the owners of the campsites, "bagni" and bar facilities in the "pineta" (pine woods) behind the beach, to clear the storm debris ready for their spring visitors.
-From now until the end of the summer holiday season, the beach will be kept in prestine condition.
+From now until the end of the summer holiday season, the beach will be kept in pristine condition.
 Storm debris aside, the beach and waters of Capanna Civinini are, in any event, very clean throughout the year.

 Apart from being just a tad too cold for me! it would have been a little precarious to have gone swimming on the first day of sunshine after the storms.
 Whilst sat on the sands I watched droves of pine tree branches and trunks gently being swept ashore.
 Far into the horizon, the sea was literally striped blue and brown, with the brown comprising thick drifts of plant material.
 Some of the trunks, when visible near shore bobbing in and out of the water, resembled sea monsters!
 And some of my family tried to retrieve them from the water but failed due to their sodden weight (the trunks, not my family!).
 But it was fun trying.